llambiel/letsecureme/post.md

 output text here
 ```

+Let's Encrypt configuration and certificates can be found under /etc/letsencrypt.

 We add the following minimal Nginx configuration block so our website get served over HTTPS:

 ```